OneTwoVLA: A Unified Vision-Language-Action Model with Adaptive Reasoning: Experiments

 \textbf{Hardware.} We utilize two robot platforms.
 The primary platform consists of a single 7-DoF Franka arm equipped with a parallel jaw gripper.
 A wrist-mounted GoPro camera with fisheye lens provides wide field-of-view observations.
 Most of our experiments are conducted using this setup.
 Additionally, we employ a dual-arm platform featuring two 6-DoF ARX arms with three cameras (two wrist and one base), primarily for generalizable planning experiments.
 See Appendix~\ref{appendix_hardware} for further details.

-\textbf{Long-horizon Tasks.} We design three challenging long-horizon tasks (shown in Fig.~\ref{fig: univla-versality}, with more details provided in Appendix~\ref{appendix_task_eval}), each requiring the robot to understand the scene, plan accordingly, accurately track task progress, and generate precise actions throughout execution.
-1) \texttt{Tomato-Egg}: The robot pours oil followed by tomato and egg liquid into a cooking machine.
+\textbf{Long-horizon Tasks.} We design three challenging long-horizon tasks (shown in Fig.~\ref{fig: univla-versality}), each requiring the robot to understand the scene, plan accordingly, accurately track task progress, and generate precise actions throughout execution.
+We briefly describe these tasks here, with more details provided in Appendix~\ref{appendix_long_horizon}: 1) \texttt{Tomato-Egg}: The robot pours oil followed by tomato and egg liquid into a cooking machine.
 Once cooking completes, it uses a spoon to scoop the scramble onto a plate—a contact-rich action demanding fine precision.
-2) \texttt{Hotpot}: Four plates containing various food items are presented with varying relative positions.
-The robot must sequentially dip beef and one vegetable type, precisely place them into a strainer, and finally lift the strainer.
+2) \texttt{Hotpot}: \hyd{Four plates containing different food items are placed on the table, and their relative ordering is randomized.} The robot must sequentially dip beef and one vegetable type, precisely place them into a strainer, and finally lift the strainer.
 3) \texttt{Cocktail}: The robot mixes one of three cocktails (\texttt{Mojito}, \texttt{Mountain Fuji}, or \texttt{Vodka Sunrise}), each requiring 3-4 steps of ingredient pouring.
-The robot must distinguish between nearly ten visually similar ingredients and pour accurately.
+The robot must distinguish between nearly ten visually similar ingredients and pour accurately. \hyd{For all tasks, the initial placement of all manipulated objects is randomized within a $10 \times 10\ \mathrm{cm}^2$ area.}

-\textbf{Baselines.} We compare \method~with two baselines: 1) a state-of-the-art VLA model $\pi_0$~\citep{black2024pi_0}.
-To ensure fair comparison, we fine-tune $\pi_0$ on the same dataset used for training \method; and 2) a dual-system approach inspired by \vila~\citep{hu2023look}, where we employ Gemini 2.5 Pro as the high-level System Two to decompose complex instructions into sequences of atomic commands.
-We then annotate our dataset with atomic commands and fine-tune $\pi_0$ to act as the low-level System One.
+\textbf{Baselines.} We compare \method~against two baselines: 1) a state-of-the-art VLA model $\pi_0$~\citep{black2024pi_0}, which does not perform reasoning.
+To ensure fair comparison, we fine-tune $\pi_0$ on the same dataset used for training \method; and \hyd{2) a dual-system approach inspired by Hi Robot~\cite{shi2025hi}, in which Gemini 2.5 Pro serves as the high-level System Two that decomposes complex instructions into sequences of atomic commands (i.e., the \textit{next step} field in OneTwoVLA's reasoning content).
+In practice, we invoke System Two at fixed intervals (i.e., effectively “always reasoning”).
+For System One, we annotate our dataset with atomic commands and fine-tune $\pi_0$ to execute the commands produced by System Two.}